learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q32.** A developer must mark up an abbreviation on first use so that its full form is available to all users including those using screen readers.
+**Q.** A developer must mark up an abbreviation on first use so that its full form is available to all users including those using screen readers.
 Which markup is correct?

 - A) `<acronym title="World Health Organization">WHO</acronym>`
 - B) `<abbr title="World Health Organization">WHO</abbr>`